-Monash Epworth Rehabilitation Research Centre is an innovative collaboration established in 2000 through the School of Psychology and Psychiatry at Monash University and Epworth.
-Centre Director, Professor Jennie Ponsford, built the Centre from its humble beginnings to become one of the world’s pre-eminent rehabilitation research organisations today.
-The Centre is located primarily at Epworth Richmond.
+Monash Epworth Rehabilitation Research Centre is an innovative collaboration between the School of Psychology and Psychiatry at Monash University and Epworth HealthCare, located primarily at Epworth Richmond.

 Epworth Victor Smorgon Chair of Rehabilitation Medicine

-Professor John Olver was appointed as the Victor Smorgon Chair of Rehabilitation Medicine - Monash University, comprising dual relationships with Epworth and Monash University incorporating Epworth Rehabilitation and the Faculty of Medicine, Nursing and Health Services.
+Professor John Olver was appointed as the Victor Smorgon Chair of Rehabilitation Medicine at Monash University, comprising of dual relationships with Epworth and Monash University incorporating Epworth Rehabilitation and the Monash Faculty of Medicine, Nursing and Health Services.

-As the Chair, Professor Olver works in partnership with Professor Steve Wesselingh, Dean of the Faculty of Medicine, Nursing and Health Sciences at Monash University, to jointly set the agenda for the development of new directions in rehabilitation policy, services, research.
+As the Chair, Professor Olver works in partnership with Steve Wesselingh, Dean of the Faculty of Medicine, Nursing and Health Sciences at Monash University, to jointly set the agenda for the development of new directions in rehabilitation policy, services and research.

 Epworth Monash Rehabilitation Medicine Unit

-The Epworth Monash Rehabilitation Medicine Unit was established at Epworth in June 2010 under the Directorship of Professor John Olver.
-The Unit strives to undertake and deliver world-class rehabilitation research that can be applied quickly and effectively as new or improved rehabilitation programs, so that people recovering from injury or illness can more readily maximise their quality of life, physical mobility and cognitive development.
+This Unit strives to undertake and deliver world-class rehabilitation research that can be applied quickly and effectively as new or improved rehabilitation programs, so that those recovering from injury or illness can more readily maximise their quality of life, physical mobility and cognitive development.